clementpoh/hashing/marking.md

     pseudo-randomness to where each value will be hashed.
 It can be assumed that each bucket will receive a similar number of elements due to this, however it is possible that another element will be hashed to the same value.
-Therefore, each bucket will have approximately 𝑛size⁄ elements each, which suggests Insert and Search times of O(n/size)
+Therefore, each bucket will have approximately 𝑛/size elements each, which suggests Insert and Search times of O(n/size)

 **VT**: 3 marks.
 Poorly expressed, but successfully mentions universal hashing